Why Do Arc Flashes Happen Osha 10

 What Is An Arc Flash

 An arc flash is a sudden, violent release of electrical energy through the air.
-Not inside a wire — through the air.
+And not inside a wire — through the air.
 That's the part that messes with people's intuition.
-We're taught electricity follows a path.
+So we're taught electricity follows a path.
 But when conditions are wrong, it jumps.

 Think of it like this.
-Think about it: the air itself turns into a conductor.
-Now, you've got two conductors, or a conductor and ground, sitting close together with a massive voltage between them.
+You've got two conductors, or a conductor and ground, sitting close together with a massive voltage between them.
 Something bridges that gap — vapor, a tool, a stray hand, even just degraded insulation.
-Boom.
+The air itself turns into a conductor.
+That said, boom.
 Energy that was supposed to stay contained goes everywhere at once.

 The result isn't just a spark.
 It's a blast of heat that can hit 35,000 degrees Fahrenheit, a pressure wave that can throw a person across a room, and a flash that can blind.
 And the whole thing can happen in milliseconds.